pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 up tools into a usable workflow.
 We need to approach this problem in a systemic way, considering the many and various aspects of this new system, including production, governance, culture, economics, and technology.
-The Scholarly Commons will look different than our current system.
-To enable this different system, [we need something fundamentally different][they just don't get it] that will support this different culture.
+The Scholarly Commons will look different than our current system, and to enable this different system, [we need something fundamentally different][they just don't get it] that will drive this different culture.

 # The exercise